TencentARC/Video-Holmes/README.md

 Existing benchmarks primarily involve clue-given questions, where models depend on explicitly provided clues to derive answers.
 In contrast, Video-Holmes adopts an active seeking paradigm, requiring models to actively locate and connect multiple relevant visual clues scattered across different video segments.
 <img src="assets/Teaser2.png" alt="Teaser Image" style="width: 100%; height: auto;">

+## :closed_book: License
+- Video-Holmes is released under the Apache-2.0 license for academic purpose only.
+- All videos of the Video-Holmes are obtained from the Internet which are not property of our institutions.
+Our institution are not responsible for the content nor the meaning of these videos.
+The copyright remains with the original owners of the video.
+- If any video in our dataset infringes upon your rights, please contact us for removal.

 ## 📜 Citation

 If you find our work helpful, please consider giving a star ⭐ and citation 📝